0reldev/esprizza/README.md

-LOCAL

-# esprizza
-WCS Quest "04 - Github et Git : gérer un conflit"
+# Quest "04 - Githug and Git: managing conflict"

-J'écris quelques lignes comme le demande l'énoncé de la quête.
+## Educational exercice from Wild Code School

+This is a simple exercise to learn how to manage conflicts between local and onluine versions on a single project with Git and Github.